 Your proposal will be sent to Je-S/ESRC from the submitter pool at your research organisation.
+(If the call is open to a self registered organisation then the proposal is submitted direct to Je-S helpdesk).
 There is a further layer of administration between your submission of the proposal and the proposal being submitted to the ESRC, via Je-S. The research organisation's submission route usually includes both an approver (ie head of department) and submitter pool (ie central finance office), and the ESRC cannot accept responsibility for any delay which may occur.

 It is recommended that applicants forward their proposal to the organisation submitter pool in good time (ie at least a week before the call deadline) to allow a sufficient period for the approval and final submission process.
+This does not apply for self-registered organisations.
 The proposal must be submitted through the Je-S System to ESRC by the institution's nominated contacts.
 Once the applicant completes and submits the proposal, notification is then sent to their organisation's 'submitter' to action.
 The 'submitter' is the person in that organisation authorised to approve the proposal and do the final stage of submission.

 The applicant will receive an email confirming that the proposal has been submitted to the Submitter Pool - this means the proposal is still with the organisation but is not yet submitted to the research council.
 The final submission process is the responsibility of the host institution, and we cannot accept responsibility for any delay which may occur at this stage.
 We strongly advise applicants to check that they receive an email confirmation from the Je-S System confirming that the proposal has been submitted to the research council.